|Course Length:||3 Years Full-Time|

 A geography degree is recognised by employers for the extensive range of transferable skills that graduates have including IT and communication skills, project management, report writing, statistical analysis, group work and oral presentation skills.
 These skills are of great value to them and to you in your career.

-You will be prepared for a career in administration, business, finance, tourism, local government, environmental management, urban and rural planning, environmental education, postgraduate study, research and teaching.
+You will be prepared for a career in administration, business, finance, tourism, local government, environmental management, urban and rural planning, environmental education, postgraduate study, teaching (further training required) and research.

 How can I enhance my employability?